 To ensure timelessness, it’s important to make sure children are lit with classical light patterns.
 Sometimes I get really fancy with this idea like I did with these Hollywood style portraits I did for my son 2 years ago.
 For this set though, I chose to keep things simple with a one light set up.
 So although these portraits aren’t as elaborately lit, I’ll bet that they’ll still age well over time.
 This is because the light pattern is classic, and is still prominently used in movies made today.

-In addition to classic lighting, another way I like to future proof children’s portraits is to photograph them sans clothes.
+In addition to classic lighting, another way I like to future proof children’s portraits is to photograph them with simplistic clothing or in just a diaper.
 This sounds strange at first, but you’ll notice that both in these photos and the other Hollywood style portraits mentioned earlier that he’s just wearing some shorts or his diaper.

 The reason for this is because clothes are the easiest way to visually date photos.
-When I go back and look at these portraits 20 or even 30 years from now, it will be much harder to tell what era these photos were captured in because there aren’t any clothes to date the photo by the fashion of today.
+When I go back and look at these portraits 20 or even 30 years from now, it will be much harder to tell what era these photos were captured in because there aren’t any clothes or background details to date the photo by the fashions of the present.

 The idea is that great photos taken in the 30’s are still great photos today.
 My primary goal when I capture portraits of my son is to not hate what I captured as time goes on and styles change.
 Capturing portraits of him while he’s young like this is a fleeting moment in time and not something I can go back redo even a year from now.
 This is why I try my best to capture these portraits as cleanly and as timelessly as possible.